PipedreamHQ/docs/docs/workflows/managing/README.md

 <img alt="Inactive workflow" width="220" src="./images/inactive.png">
 </div>

 **Deactivating a workflow has a different impact for different [triggers](/workflows/steps/triggers/)**.
-For instance, deactivating a workflow with a [Webhook trigger](/workflows/steps/triggers/#webhook-sources) disables the associated endpoint from receiving HTTP requests (those endpoints will respond with a 404 HTTP status code).
+For instance, deactivating a workflow with an [HTTP trigger](/workflows/steps/triggers/#http) disables the associated endpoint from receiving HTTP requests (those endpoints will respond with a 404 HTTP status code).
 Disabling a workflow with a Cron Scheduler trigger will disable the cron job.

 By default, inactive workflows are displayed on the list of workflows on the homepage.
 Active workflows appear with a green vertical bar to their left, inactive workflows with a grey bar.
 You can remove inactive workflows from the homepage by toggling the **Show inactive** checkbox at the top of that page.